Thermodynamical Quantum Gravity: Introduction

-However, the investigated simple model of quantum gravity can be developed and applied.
-This paper gives one of its possible physical implications, that is thermodynamics of space quanta.
-By space quanta we understand quantum states of a 3-dimensional embedding.
-The Fock space formulation gives a possibility to consider density matrix related to the model, and build formal thermodynamics.
-As the example we are discussing the one-particle approximation.
-Entropy and energy are calculated, and their appropriate renormalization is done.
-In result we obtain the 2nd order Eulerian system, and all thermodynamic quantities are calculated in frames of the standard statistical mechanics by application of first principles only, \emph{i.e.} thermodynamics is done \emph{ab initio}.
-In this way we receive the model of quantum gravity strictly related to phenomenology.
+Nevertheless, the investigated simple model of quantum gravity can be still developed.
+This paper gives one of its possible physical implications, that is the thermodynamics of space quanta, where through the space quanta we understand the quantum states of a three-dimensional space embedded in the four dimensional Lorentzian space-time.
+The Fock space formulation offered by quantum field theory, gives a possibility to consider the density matrix related to the model, and build the formal \textit{ab initio} thermodynamics on the basis of the entropic formalism.
+As the leading example, we are discussing the one-particle approximation.
+Entropy and energy are calculated, and their appropriate renormalization is simply performed.
+In result, we obtain the second order Eulerian system, and all thermodynamical quantities are calculated in the framework of the standard statistical mechanics through application of the first principles only.
+In consequence, we receive the model which possesses a natural interpretation of quantum gravity phenomenology.

 Structurally the paper is organized as follows.
 The preliminary section \ref{sec:1} briefly presents the simple model of quantum gravity.
 Section \ref{sec:4} is devoted to the development of the model, that is the thermodynamics of space quanta.
-In the final section \ref{sec:5} the new results are discussed.
+In the final section \ref{sec:5}, the new results are briefly discussed.